-do not compensate remainers and can lower their wages.
-Analyzing the impact of outsourcing on within-firm and overall wage inequality, a typical outsourcing event in the sample lowers the within-firm Gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
-Using Recentered Influence Functions, increasing the share of workers part of an outsourcing event by 1 percentage point (from a baseline of 11.7%) increases earnings at the top of the distribution by approximately 10-15%, and the overall Gini index by 10%.
+firms do not compensate remainers and can lower their wages.
+Analyzing the impact of outsourcing on withinfirm and overall wage inequality, a typical outsourcing event in the sample lowers the within-firm Gini index by 5% as low-wage workers leave the firm and low-wage remainers are compensated.
+Using Recentered Influence Functions, increasing the share of workers part of an outsourcing event by 10 percentage points (from a baseline of 11.7%) increases the top of the earnings distribution by approximately 1-1.5%, and the overall Gini index by 1%.
 Remainers are relatively high-wage, and outsourcing increases their earnings.
 By not accounting for this effect, prior studies likely underestimate the total impact of outsourcing on earnings inequality in Germany.